-From this is was decided that all products previously manufactured by Tangye were discontinued and only the ship jack and aluminium jack manufacturing was retained.
+From this is was decided that all products previously manufactured were discontinued and only the ship jack and aluminium jack manufacturing was retained.

 At this point the Central Wagon Group owned another asset known as Eric Peel & Co (better known as EPCO).
 They were the leading garage equipment manufacturer at that time and they supplied products such as trolley jacks, garage presses and cranes.